 No, the FREE screening is exactly that … FREE.
 We provide feedback, with recommendations, but it is entirely your choice if you take your enquiry with us any further.

-As part of our comprehensive assessment service for ASD, we offer a free online screening screening service to help determine if your child has signs of possible Autism.
-We always use the caveat ‘possible’ until we can formally assess an individual face to face.
-Our three step process for Autism assessments for children is as follows:
+As part of our comprehensive assessment service for Autism, we offer a free online screening service to help determine if your child has signs of possible Autism.
+This screening has been developed based on decades of combined experience and assessing thousands of individuals.
+Within our feedback we always use the caveat ‘possible’ until we can formally assess an individual face to face, or online.
+Our three-step process for Autism assessments for children is as follows:

 - Initial FREE screening